Donaim/proviral-pres1/slides.md

 CFEIntact reports every defect it can find.

-But it is often sufficient, and easier to look at the most severe one.
+But it is often sufficient, and easier to look at, the most severe one.

 The pipeline determines that based on its builtin decision tree.